leshlush/brentfsanderson/content/aboutme.md

 ![](static/images/headShotLinkedIn.jpg)

 I have worked as a software engineer, a high school computer science teacher, a curriculum manager, and the founder of an education technology startup.
-I have over a decade of experience at the intersection of computer science and education
+I have over a decade of experience at the intersection of computer science and education.
+[You can see my full résumé and portfolio here](/CV).

 I'm going to use this website to write about anything I feel like writing about, which may include edtech, teaching computer science, humane ways to use technology, and arts and literature.